-Cecilia Hyunjung Mo is an Assistant Professor in the Department of Political Science, with a courtesy appointment at the Peabody College of Education and Human Development for Vanderbilt University.
-She is also a W. Glenn Campbell and Rita Ricardo-Campbell National Fellow and the Robert Eckles Swain National Fellow at the Hoover Institution, Stanford University.
+Cecilia Hyunjung Mo is an Associate Professor in the Department of Political Science, with a courtesy appointment at the Goldman School of Public Policy, at University of California, Berkeley.
+She is also a former W. Glenn Campbell and Rita Ricardo-Campbell National Fellow and the Robert Eckles Swain National Fellow at the Hoover Institution, Stanford University.

 Her research and teaching interests include a broad array of issues in political behavior, public policy, and the political economy of development.
 She is concerned with basic research on bounded rationality, as well as in integrating insights from theories of bounded rationality into models and empirical analyses of political and economic decision-making and institutions.